Streaming

 • message_event: A complete message with citations

-• message_chunk_event: An incremental message chunk (check final_chunk for completion)
+• message_chunk_event: An incremental message chunk with optional citations (check final_chunk for completion)

 • work_in_progress_event: Background processing status